thecuriousneutrino/TriggerApplication/README.md

 ### From GitHub source

 * Clone from https://github.com/HKDAQ/TriggerApplication
-  * Note the model used to add to the main version of TriggerApplication is fork and pull request.
+  * Note the model used to commit to the main version of TriggerApplication is fork and pull request.
 So do fork if you need to!
 * Run `./GetToolDAQ.sh`
   * This gets and compiles the prerequistes: ToolDAQ, boost, and zmq
   * You can optionally install Root
   * `./GetToolDAQ.sh --help` for the flags to turn on/off each of the prerequsites
 * Make sure you have sourced WCSim i.e. that you have $WCSIMDIR set
-  * Note that this currently has to be the following branch `https://github.com/tdealtry/WCSim/tree/trigger` - pull requests are pending
+  * Note that this currently has to be the following branch https://github.com/tdealtry/WCSim/tree/trigger - pull requests are pending
 * `source Setup.sh`
 * `make`
   * If you are `make GPU` to compile the CUDA-GPU code (only for compatible systems)